iron-cage/sdk/docs/protocol/002_rest_api_protocol.md

 ### Budget Protocol Summary

 Budget protocol endpoints enable agent runtime to negotiate and report LLM usage.
-These are agent-facing endpoints (not exposed via CLI).
+These are agent_facing endpoints (not exposed via CLI).

 **Endpoints:**